kdelwat/PersonalSite/content/projects/coda.md

 ---
-title: "Coda"
+title: Coda
-date: 2017-04-24T20:51:32+11:00
+date: 2017-04-24 20:51:32 +1100
-description: "A service which simplifies the creation of professional-looking reference grammars from plain text sources."
+description: A service which simplifies the creation of professional-looking reference grammars from plain text sources.

 ---
 *Available on [GitHub](https://github.com/kdelwat/coda).*

 Preparing reference grammars is an essential part of linguistic research.
 Coda